open-cloud/xos/docs/dev/xosmigrate.md

   -r REPO_ROOT, --repo REPO_ROOT
                         Path to the CORD repo root (defaults to '../..').
                         Mutually exclusive with '--xos'.
-  -x XOS_ROOT, --xos XOS_ROOT
+  -x XOS_ROOT, --xos-dir XOS_ROOT
                         Path to directory of the XOS repo.
-Incompatible with ' --repo' and only works for core migrations.
+Incompatible with ' --repo'.
+  --services-dir SERVICES_ROOT
+                        Path to directory of the XOS services root.
-  --check               Check if the migrations are generated for a given
+                        Incompatible with '--repo'.Note that all the services repo needs to be siblings --check               Check if the migrations are generated for a given service.
-                        service.
 Does not apply any change.
   -v, --verbose         increase log verbosity